I’ve just finished reading ‘Girl, Interrupted’ by Susanna Kaysen, and so I thought I would write a review, while it was

 … Luckily I got a marriage proposal and they let me out.
 In 1968, everybody could understand a marriage proposal.”

 Overall, I thought this was a witty, interesting, and honest portrayal of life in a mental institution.
 Seeped in history, it really appealed to me.
-While there are many issues with the mental health services today, the 1960s were certainly a difficult time for those struggling with depression, or even those labelled as ‘other.’
+While there are many issues with the mental health services today, the 1960s were certainly a difficult time for those struggling with depression, and those labelled as ‘other’ by society.

 Just like with ‘The Bell Jar‘ this book made me question the society of the time, and why these bright young women felt compelled to harm themselves, or harbour such negative thoughts.
-I often wonder if, had they had more options and freedom, and their intelligence hadn’t been so stifled, sacrificed for their husband, would so many of them have been referred to places like McLean.
+I often wonder if, had they had more options and freedom- and their intelligence hadn’t been so stifled- would so many of them have been referred to places like McLean?

 Kaysen also raised the point of whether these women needed to be kept in places like McLean, given intense shock therapy and drugged up.
 The problem was clearly with society, not the women, and yet they were the ones who were treated this way.

 There’s a film version of this book, featuring Winona Ryder and Angelina Jolie.
 I definitely want to check that out at some point.

 What do you think of my review of ‘Girl Interrupted’?
 Would you consider reading it, or maybe trying the film?
 Are there any memoirs you’ve enjoyed reading?

 Picture credits here